 A strong marketing plan isn’t just about marketing.
 It needs to combine other planning processes from other departments that are involved with marketing in any way, shape or form.
 And that’s a lot of departments, when leadership, sales, channel, product and finance all play such an integral part in the role of marketing.

-We have referenced this chart before but we have not given it a proper discussion.
+We have referenced the below chart before, but we have not given it a proper discussion.
 A recent study from SiriusDecisions found that very few departments are significantly involved in the marketing plan outside of the marketing department in any way.
 Of all the departments mentioned above, sales plays the most significant role in the marketing plan, with 23% of companies interviewed playing a significant role.
-But on average across all non-marketing departments, the rate of significant involvement is just 18%.
+But, on average, across all non-marketing departments, the rate of significant involvement is just 18%.